MartinPdeS/MPSPlots/docs/source/gallery/plot_mesh_2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 33-34
+GENERATED FROM PYTHON SOURCE LINES 35-36

 Adding a second axis to the scene for the plots

 ..
-GENERATED FROM PYTHON SOURCE LINES 34-42
+GENERATED FROM PYTHON SOURCE LINES 36-44

 .. code-block:: python3
-   :lineno-start: 34

     ax_1 = figure.append_ax(
         row=1,